Ayashiihito/mern-expenses-app/README.md

  authentication with JWT and passport.js

-Install with `npm install && client-install`.
+Install with `npm install && npm run client-install`.
 Run in development with `npm run dev`.
 Provide keys inside `config/keys_dev.js` or as environment variables for production.